RED-DiffEq: Regularization by denoising diffusion models for solving inverse PDE problems with application to full waveform inversion: Results

-We extended our evaluation to the Overthrust model~\cite{overthrust}, which also presents complex geological structures, sharp velocity contrasts, and intricate subsurface heterogeneity.
-This model serves as another challenging benchmark that differs from our training data, further testing our method's generalization capabilities.
+We extended our evaluation to the Overthrust model~\cite{overthrust}, which serves as another challenging benchmark that differs from our training data, further testing our method's generalization and domain decomposition capabilities.
+Specifically, the Overthrust model simulates a complex onshore geological environment featuring large-scale thrust faults, repeated stratigraphic units, and discontinuous velocity fields that are absent in more canonical and simpler velocity model distributions of OpenFWI.

 Similar to the Marmousi experiments, we initialized the velocity model using a Gaussian filter with $\sigma$ ranging from 20 to 30 applied to the ground-truth model.
 RED-DiffEq successfully reconstructs the essential geological features within 300 iterations (Fig.~\ref{fig:overthrust}a).
 The quantitative results in Fig.~\ref{fig:overthrust}b confirm that our method consistently outperforms benchmark methods across all initial conditions in terms of RMSE, MAE, and SSIM.
 While there is some performance degradation at higher $\sigma$ values, RED-DiffEq remains significantly more robust than other methods.